 “MACH-Track is a new program that allows promising recently-qualified doctors to integrate career development in research, including a PhD, with completion of postgraduate specialist or generalist training.
 This exciting new scheme is a pilot for medical workforce development that will ensure our nation has the research-active clinical innovators it needs to ensure a healthy future for all Australians.”Professor Sir John Savill, MACH Executive Director

-Years 6 and 6+: As for Year 5 to completion of clinical (vocational) training and, ideally, a post-doctoral fellowship
+Years 6 and 6+ (2028+): Same as Year 5 until completion of clinical (vocational/advanced) training and, ideally, a post-doctoral fellowship

-MACH-Track scholarships will be awarded to five candidates who are undertaking training in any AMC recognised specialty including General Practice and Public Health.
-There will be additional opportunities for candidates with a specific interest in brain cancers and Parkinson’s Disease.
+In total, eight MACH-Track scholarships will be awarded in 2022.
+Five will be awarded to doctors undertaking training in any Australian Medical Council recognised specialty including General Practice and Public Health.
+Three will be awarded to either nurses and midwives at Masters level working towards or at an advanced level of practice or physiotherapists working towards advanced practice.
+There may be additional opportunities for candidates with a specific interest in brain cancers and Parkinson’s Disease.

 - Satellite imaging to transform detection of diabetic retinopathy and other retinal vascular diseases